 I aspire to develop longterm relationships with clients.
-Time gives us the opportunity to fine tune a brand as the our tastes and the needs of the audience change.
+Time gives us the opportunity to fine tune a brand as our tastes and the needs of the audience change.
 Sometimes the evolution is iterative.
 We’ll make little improvements on a regular basis so that nothing is ever static.
 Other times, a brand that we’ve developed will work well for a few years, and then it’s time to rethink it completely.

 Of course, not every client relationship is going to be longterm.
 I don’t expect to be a perfect fit for everyone out there.